VictorOkomayin/Employee-Training-and-Performance-Analysis/README.md

 - Employees who attended training consistently scored higher across all departments.
 - Marketing has the largest department size but relatively lower initial performance scores.
 - Most qualified employees are in the 32–41 age range, showing a strong Bachelor and Master presence.
+- Qualifications matter, especially when paired with training -PhD and Master's holders show the strongest outcomes.
+- Performance improves with education level and training attendance.
 - Performance trends peak between 6–15 years of experience before tapering off.
+- EXperience has moderate impact, with older and more experienced employees tending toward higher performance, but the correlation is weak overall.

 ## 🧩 Recommendations